La Bagnaia Golf Resort: Discover Your Own Tuscan Vacation Story

 The surround encompassing the La Bagnaia Golf Resort takes you back in time.
 Your visual vista changes depending on the time of day or the time of year.
 The Cypress trees, olive groves, working farms, golf course, and centuries-old roadways are all visible from the resort’s elevated viewpoint, and these landscapes offer a kaleidoscope of colors.

-La Bagnaia Golf Resort, resplendent with 72 rooms and suites that feature original medieval ancestry complemented by a pool, bar, restaurant, and gardens.
+La Bagnaia Golf Resort is resplendent with 72 rooms and suites featuring original medieval ancestry complemented by a pool, a bar, a restaurant, and gardens.
 With its elevated setting looking out at the golf course and countryside, the resort is an excellent venue for weddings and outdoor celebrations.